Aptomi/k8s-app-engine/README.md

    Code change -> container rebuild -> push a change to production We need to make emphasis on "as code" (!)
 2. Service, context - use IDs instead of names?

+Another event to update component in addition to existing 4 events?

+Add property "aliases" to top of the context, it'll mean for which service requests this context will be found.

+Example context "context.test.kafka.yaml":

+name: test
+service: kafka
+aliases:
+  - mq
+  - MessageQueue

+if we implement aliases in services, then what happens if we request "db"?
+- we need to match a context first
+- then the context points us to a specific service

+Processing flow:

+1. user defines dependency on service "kafka", labels+=user.labels
+2. search contexts with service or alias "kafka"
+3. process criteria for each found context and select first matching, labels+=context.service.labels
+4. find corresponding allocation
+5. for each component:
+5.1. labels+=component.labels
+5.2. labels+=context.labels
+5.3. labels+=allocation.labels